webburza/sylius-customers-also-bought-bundle/README.md

   ```

   3. Configure a limit for associations per product.
 This way you can associate only the most often bought together
   products to each product.
-To confure the limit add this to your `app/config/config.yml`:
+To configure the limit add this to your `app/config/config.yml`:

   ```yaml
   webburza_sylius_order_association: